White Paper

 6. Token Economics

-Like Ethereum, JOC token transaction fee mechanisms are also dynamically adjusted with market supply and demand, maintaining fairness and transparency.
-When Japan Open Chain demand increases, JOC tokens rise, and when demand heats up, price increases suppress traffic, maintaining Japan Open Chain traffic stability through such supply-demand balance.
+Like Ethereum, JOC COIN transaction fee mechanisms are also dynamically adjusted with market supply and demand, maintaining fairness and transparency.
+When Japan Open Chain demand increases, JOC COIN rises, and when demand heats up, price increases suppress traffic, maintaining Japan Open Chain traffic stability through such supply-demand balance.

-Additionally, JOC tokens are used as funds to encourage development of new applications and dApps through grants and funding to collaborators and external developers considered to contribute to Japan Open Chain ecosystem development.
-Developers receiving JOC tokens can expect value appreciation like stocks or stock options if their achievements expand the ecosystem.
+Additionally, JOC COIN is used as funds to encourage development of new applications and dApps through grants and funding to collaborators and external developers considered to contribute to Japan Open Chain ecosystem development.
+Developers receiving JOC COIN can expect value appreciation like stocks or stock options if their achievements expand the ecosystem.

 6.2 Total Issuance

-JOC tokens have a total issuance of 1 billion tokens minted at network creation, and basically will not increase in the future.
+JOC COIN has a total issuance of 1 billion tokens minted at network creation, and basically will not increase in the future.
 Since Japan Open Chain's London Hard Fork is scheduled to be applied, the total available supply will gradually decrease.
-In other words, JOC tokens are deflationary currency, and we believe their intrinsic value will increase just by holding them.
+In other words, JOC COIN is deflationary currency, and we believe its intrinsic value will increase just by holding it.

 Gas has a price called "gas price."
 Gas price is expressed in gwei, with 1 JOC = 1 × 10^9 (1,000,000,000) gwei.
 When gas price is 100 gwei, a 21,000 gas transaction costs 21,000 × 100 = 2,100,000 gwei (0.0021 JOC) as gas fees.